 By way of background, developer fees are fees that may be levied or imposed in connection with or made conditions of any legislative or adjudicative act by a local agency involving planning, use, or development of real property.
 (Ed.
 Code § 17620.)
 "Level 1" developer fees are levied against residential and commercial or industrial developments on a price per square foot basis.
-If a district is able to establish a sufficient "nexus" between the expected impacts of residential and commercial development and the district's needs for facilities funding, then the district may charge up to \$4.08 per sf of residential development, and up to \$0.66 per sf of commercial
+If a district is able to establish a sufficient "nexus" between the expected impacts of residential and commercial development and the district's needs for facilities funding, then the district may charge up to \$4.08 per square foot of residential development, and up to \$0.66 per square foot of commercial development, which statutory amounts may be increased every two years based on the statewide cost index for class B construction.5